Luke-Parkin/softend-assignment/README.md

 ## Development

-1. Install dependencies with `pip install -r requirements.txt`
+1. In your virtual environment of choice, using Python 3.12 or above, Install dependencies with `pip install -r requirements.txt`

 2. By default, when 'PROD' is NOT set in environment variables the default django database will be used, which requires no set up and is connected automatically. (use instructions in the next section for setting up another db)